Five Top Places To Sell Your Big Rig

 Now, people want more information before they buy.
 Plus, everyone is going online to research their options.
 Even if someone saw your truck parked on the street with a sign announcing its availability, it wouldn’t immediately encourage that person to pick up the phone and call.

 Potential buyers most likely want more background information about the truck, as well as the seller.
-They’d like to talk cost and possible negotiations only after knowing what they’d be signing up for.
+This background information on the vehicle can include the mileage, type of engine, fair price, financing options etc. They’d like to talk about cost and possible negotiations only after knowing what they’d be signing up for.
 There is a lot of information that can’t be given via a sign alone and before being talked into a sales pitch, they’d want to be able to read and research online first.

 - Costs next to nothing.